 In terms of repertoire, the Baroque Era represents one of Jan Petryka’s main focal points of attention.
 Bach Consort Wien, Orchester der Wiener Akademie, L’Orfeo Barockorchester, Concerto Stella Matutina, La Chapelle Rhénane, Solamente Naturali, Collegium Vocale Luzern as well as Arte dei Suonatori are only some of the ensembles of this genre which appreciate Jan Petryka’s firm skills in style and coloratura.
 Several projects with the world-renowned ensemble Cinquecento Renaissance Vokal improved his understanding of polyphony and Early Music, expanding his horizons and musical variety of expression.
 His intense work on Lied and vocal chamber music led to important collaborations with Robert Holl, Helmut Deutsch, Pierre-Laurent Aimard, Roger Vignoles, Matthias Lademann and David Lutz.
 Petryka gave his successful debut with a variety of Schubert works at the Oxford Lieder Festival, accompanied by Julius Drake, Sholto Kynoch and Deirdre Brenner.
 As a regular and welcome guest at festivals such as Internationaal Lied Festival Zeist, Brahmsfest Mürzzuschlag or Festival Cully Classique, he convinced many audiences of his talent and devotion to Lied.

 As Novice in Benjamin Britten’s Billy Budd, Jan gave his debut at Prague’s National Theater back in 2018, followed by roles such as Don Ottavio in Mozart’s Don Giovanni with the Israel Chamber Orchestra and Jacquino in Beethoven’s Fidelio at the Styriarte Festival in Graz under the baton of Andrés Orozco-Estrada.
-In addition, Jan appeared as a soloist in Johannes Brahms’ Liebesliederwalzer at the Oxford Lieder Festival, which will be featured also in a recital program at the Musikverein Regensburg during the current concert season 2019/2020.
+In addition, Jan appeared as a soloist in Johannes Brahms’ Liebesliederwalzer at the Oxford Lieder Festival, subsequently also presented at the Musikverein Regensburg.

 His particular affinity for contemporary music is expressed by close relations and regular work with some of its leading composers: Johanna Doderer, Kurt Schwertsik, Elisabeth Naske as well as Tristan Schulze have contributed their works to Jan Petryka’s repertoire and dedicated many of them to this versatile lyrical tenor.